Coordinated School Health

 Using the Whole School, Whole Community, Whole Child approach, IU Health provides a school health coordinator to improve the health environment for students and staff of the local school districts.
 Efforts include building capacity, collaboration and partnerships to increase the number of resources dedicated to health and wellness programming, curriculum, professional development, events, everyday practices and policy changes.

-This initiative is made possible by through the partnership of 6 funding partners:
+This initiative is made possible by multiple funding partners over the years:

 - IU Health Bloomington Hospital